By Siddika Jaffer, SMU Master of Science in Innovation current student

 I believe that the structure of the programme and having to find the time and space to meet its requirements have complemented my own entrepreneurial spirit, by giving me opportunities to really explore and validate my ideas quickly and effectively.
 The ability to gain inputs from my professors at SMU, as well as from guest lecturers and fellow classmates, has been invaluable.

 Furthermore, as an expat in Singapore, my network here used to be fairly limited.
 Just one year since I entered the MI programme, I now have a number of peers and mentors who are not just valuable contacts but also very cherished friends to me.
 I have had the opportunity to learn from and network with veteran entrepreneurs in the Singapore ecosystem such as Darius Cheung of 99.co and Eddie Chau, serial entrepreneur and founder of e-Cop, Brandtology and V-Key.
-And it was through working on a group project with Salman Sardar, that I found in him a team member for Halal Dining Club.
+And it was through working on a group project with Salman Sardar and Maya Sofhiana, that I found my team members for Halal Dining Club.

 The MI programme played a major role in our founding of the Halal Dining Club.
 In applying the Design Thinking methodology taught by Professor Ted Tschang, and the Lean Canvas approach taught by Professor Arcot Desai Narasimhalu, we really focused on identifying big pain points that were not adequately addressed in the market.
 Specifically, we agreed that halal dining consumers face a massive problem on a daily basis when they live in or travel to countries where it is hard to find halal food options catered to their taste.